 Omnichannel retail comes top of the Christmas list

-With Christmas fast approaching and retailers ramping up their festive offerings, predictions are inevitably emerging around how consumers will spend their money this year.
+With Christmas fast approaching and retailers ramping up their festive offerings, predictions are inevitably emerging around Christmas shopping trends for this year.
 And more specifically how retail spend will continue to shift from physical high-street stores to online shopping.